Zzz032/zzz032.github.io/README.md

 ### 2. Add Resume to the Repository
+1. Open the GitHub Desktop

-1. Clone my new repository to my local machine using Git.
+2. Clone my new repository to my local machine using Git.
 ![github](GIF/github.png)
-2. Add my Markdown-formatted resume (`index.md`) to the repository.
+.
+Add my Markdown-formatted resume (`index.md`) to the repository.
 3. Commit and push the changes back to GitHub.
 ![push](GIF/push.png)